AnonymousPlanet/thgtoa/guide.md

 #### Windows 10 ISO download:

-See "Appendix C: (Windows Installation Media Creation):" and go with the ISO route.
+See "Appendix C: (Windows Installation Media Creation)" and go with the ISO route.

 #### Install: